 Sometimes new words are formed by misreadings, transcription errors, or typos.
 Find out which words that you use had such an inauspicious start.

 In 1886, a lexicographer named Walter Skeat first used the phrase “ghost words” to describe words that he said had “no real existence.”
-Ghost words are words that weren’t real to begin with—they came about because of an error or misunderstanding—but they made it into the dictionary anyway.
+In other words, ghost words are words that weren’t real to begin with—they made it into the dictionary because of an error or misunderstanding.

 In the 15th century, a misprint gave us another ghost word: “syllabus.”
 The Roman philosopher Cicero died in 43 BC, but his work has been read ever since.
-Two of his “Letters to Atticus” (one, two) have the word “sittybas” (possibly “sittubas”—sources disagree), which was a Greek word meaning “a label for a book or parchment” or “title-slip”; but one printing of this work mistakenly spelled the word as “syllabus.”
+Two of his “Letters to Atticus” (one, two) have the word “sittybas” (or possibly “sittubas”—sources disagree).
+Either way, it was a Greek word meaning “a label for a book or parchment” or “title-slip,” but one printing of this work mistakenly spelled the word as “syllabus.”
 (3, 4)

 People apparently thought “syllabus” was Latin, and the spelling stuck so well that “syllabus” took on its new meaning in the mid-1600s and now even has a fake Latin plural: “syllabi” (although “syllabuses” is also listed as an option in all the dictionaries I checked.)

 Here’s a more recent misunderstanding that gave us a new word.
 We got the word “tweed”—a type of wool—from a misunderstanding of the Scottish word “tweel,” which was how the Scots said “twill.”
 That mistake may have happened because there’s a Tweed river in Scotland, so when people heard or saw “tweel,” they thought of the Tweed River; but regardless of how it happened, “tweed” became an established word for the cloth in London in the mid-1800s.
 (3, 5, 6)